JACKPURCELL/jackpurcell.github.io/index.md

 ## About Me

-I am a Ph.D. candidate in Computer Science at Stony Brook University, advised by Prof. Ting Wang￼[Prof. Ting Wang](https://alps-lab.github.io/).
+I am a Ph.D. candidate in Computer Science at Stony Brook University, advised by￼[Prof. Ting Wang](https://alps-lab.github.io/).
 My research focuses on LLM safety and trustworthy AI, with an emphasis on identifying security vulnerabilities and developing robust defenses.

 My work has been published at top-tier venues including IEEE S&P, ACL, EMNLP, ICLR, and AsiaCCS.
 I have also interned at Amazon AGI (Nova Responsible AI), where I developed adaptive red-teaming methods for RLHF systems.